 I’m not saying I don’t get it entirely.
 And I understand as well as anyone that having a darkroom is a matter more of real estate than equipment or skill.
 In the film-only days, one would be much more likely to dedicate space to a darkroom because there was little choice other than sending work out to be printed by a lab.
 Now, fewer will make that investment in space.

 I have no answers, only questions.
-I would really like anyone who reads this to comment on the state of their own darkroom work, or lack thereof.
 Maybe I’m wrong.
 Maybe my sample is skewed.
 Sadly, maybe I’m right.